 Associate Head Coach - Josh Reynolds

-Josh Reynolds is in his second season as the associate head coach.
+Josh Reynolds is in his third season as the associate head coach.
 He oversees the Wildcats' pitching staff and takes a lead role in Northwestern's recruiting efforts.

 Reynolds coached an effective pitching staff in 2017 as the Wildcats appeared in their first Big Ten Tournament since 2010 and their first Big Ten Tournament championship game since 1984.
 Reynolds lowered the pitching staff’s ERA by more than a run from 2016 to 2017.